So you’re ready for RAW milk, now you are on the hunt for a good source of local, fresh, and SAFE raw milk.

 What Are Standard Animal Health Practices?What is the animal fed?

-I knew a local farmer who sold raw milk from beautiful cows.
+I knew a farmer who sold raw milk from healthy goats.
 This farmer claimed to be raising them on natural grass hay and organic feed.
 Upon further questioning, I discovered the source of these bales and that they had been treated with chemicals in order to prevent them from molding.
 This farmer did not know that information and was unknowingly feeding his cows chemically-sprayed hay and mis informing his customers.
 It's important to buy milk from a knowledgeable farmer.

 What kind of hay are they feeding their dairy animals?
 Is it sprayed with anything at all?
 If it's alfalfa hay, is it Round Up Ready alfalfa aka GMO?

 Look at the hay yourself when you visit the farm.
 Is it yellow like straw from being sun-bleached or lush green like grass?
 There are chemicals that can be sprayed on hay to keep it green before it is baled, these are called chemical conditioners/drying agents or preservatives.
 So make sure it has not been sprayed and is just naturally green from drying quickly and not exposed to sun or inclement weather.
 Obviously, healthier milk will come from animals fed green hay!

 For their milking grains, are they organic or transitional?
 If not, they are likely GMO (corn and soy are the biggies).
 It brings up the question of your comfort level with eating GMOs, I will leave you to decide on that....

 ....And yes, I believe it is 100% okay to drink milk from animals fed grains.
 Dairy animals are bred to produce such high amounts of milk that they cannot maintain their body condition from producing that much milk without grains.
 There are a select few dairy farmers who raise their animals without grains, but costs are high and profit is likely to be very minimal, so expect to pay more for grain free milk.

 What are they given for minerals?